elixir-lang/elixir-lang.github.com/getting-started/typespecs-and-behaviours.markdown

 end
 ```

-As you can see in the example, tuples are a compound type and each tuple is identified by the types inside it.
+Tuples are a compound type and each tuple is identified by the types inside it (in this case, a number and a string).
 To understand why `String.t` is not written as `string`, have another look at the [typespecs docs](https://hexdocs.pm/elixir/typespecs.html#the-string-type).

-Defining function specs this way works, but it quickly becomes annoying since we're repeating the type `{number, String.t}` over and over.
-We can use the `@type` directive in order to declare our own custom type.
+Defining function specs this way works, but we end up repeating the type `{number, String.t}` over and over.
+We can use the `@type` attribute to declare our own custom type and cut down on the repetition.

 ```elixir
 defmodule LousyCalculator do